Palm Beach Gardens Divorce Attorney & Florida Legal Services

 • Florida offers several types of alimony, including temporary, bridge-the-gap, rehabilitative, and durational.
 The type awarded depends on the specific circumstances of the case.

-• Child “custody” is now known as timesharing in Florida.
+• Child “time-sharing” is now known as timesharing in Florida.
 It is determined based on the best interests of the child.
 Factors include the parents' ability to care for the child, the child’s relationship with each parent, and the child's home and school environment.

 • Yes, if both parties agree on all terms, an uncontested divorce can be filed, and the Final Judgment of Dissolution of Marriage can be entered without appearing in court.